-AcroRd32.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if AcroRd32.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+AcroRd32.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if AcroRd32.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 AcroRd32.exe file information

 belongs to software Adobe Reader (version 8) or Adobe Acrobat or Adobe Acrobat Reader or Adobe Reader X or Adobe Reader XI or Adobe Photoshop or Adobe Reader X MUI or Adobe Technical Communication Suite

 Description: AcroRd32.exe is not essential for Windows and will often cause problems.
 AcroRd32.exe is located in a subfolder of "C:\Program Files" (usually C:\Program Files\Adobe\Acrobat x.0\Reader\).

 Known file sizes on Windows 7/XP are 65,536 bytes (29% of all occurrences), 71,288 bytes and 33 more variants.

 The AcroRd32.exe file is not a Windows core file.
 The program has no visible window.
 You can uninstall this program in the control panel.
 AcroRd32.exe is able to record inputs.
 Therefore the technical security rating is 26% dangerous, however also read the users reviews.

-If you have any problems with AcroRd32.exe, you can uninstall Adobe Reader or Adobe Acrobat from your computer using the Control Panel applet "Add/Remove programs", contact Adobe Customer Service or check the vendor’s website for a newer version .
+If you have any problems with AcroRd32.exe, you can uninstall Adobe Reader or Adobe Acrobat from your computer using the Control Panel applet "Add/Remove programs", contact www.adobe.com Customer Service or check the vendor’s website for a newer version .

 Recommended: Identify AcroRd32.exe related errors